JoeSvr95/pwn-challenge/README.md

 # Python Challenge

 In the `py-measure` directory you will find the solution to the python challenge.
-It contains a package name timer which includes a Timer class that you can use to measure the executiong time of a function.
+It contains a package named timer which includes a Timer class that you can use to measure the executiong time of a function.

 Usage: